 9. The 150 Artisans.
 There are so many gorgeous artisans to watch in the demonstration area.
 We love the Coin Mint, where he demos Leonardo Da Vinci’s Drop Hammer Forge (the first industrial Machine).
 There is also spinning, weaving, glass blowing and more.

 10. Pub Crawl.
 Ok, you don’t want to do this one with the kids…but it’s great for a day time date.
-Pub Crawl tickets are $35 each – but there are only 30 for each crawl so get them now!
+In past years, Pub Crawl tickets are $35 each – but there are only 30 for each crawl so get them as soon as they go on sale!
 They include one beer at each of three pubs, a souvenir tankard, and tons of fun!
-Pub Crawls happen daily at 12:30pm and again at 2:15pm, and begin at the Brewer’s Pub.
+Pub Crawls happen 2x daily at 12:30pm and again at 3pm, and begin at the Brewer’s Pub.

 After 18 years in software development, Lesli bailed on the corporate scene.
 When she’s not traveling, she’s hiking in the mountains or checking out Atlanta’s culinary scene, whiskey in hand.